Charged Up for Work

 Dr Stian Thoresen

+Stian is a Senior Researcher at NTNU Social Research, Department of Diversity and Inclusion, and a University Associate with the School of Allied Health at Curtin University.
 Dr Thoresen is a mid-career researcher with substantial experience in applied research to enhance social and economic outcomes for vulnerable and marginalised groups, in particular persons with disabilities, over the past twelve years.
 Social Justice features prominently across the various international, national, and local projects.
 He has been part of researcher teams awarded AU$5.86 million in research grants, including AU$2.78 in category one grants and published approximately fifty academic and policy publications.
 He has carried out four international consultancies related to disability-inclusive development and disability employment.
 Projects he has carried out in collaboration with Emeritus Professor Cocks around Individual Supported Living for persons with intellectual and developmental disabilities have been awarded two international awards.

 Brontë is a Research Assistant at the school of Occupational Therapy, Social Work and Speech Pathology at Curtin University.
 She has a Bachelor of Social Work with Honours.